stubblychin/blog/src/improv/improv-south-wales.md

 Why not try improvised theatre and comedy aka **improv**!?

-See our latest class dates: EVENTBRITE LINK
+See our latest class dates: [Register for a workshop](https://tinyurl.com/meetlplaylaugh)

 ## What is Improv?